251 62 Tehovec-Vojkov

-What about (instead of stress and cleaning) create something nice and warming which can enhance the warmth and coziness of your homes.
+What about (instead of stress and cleaning) create something nice and warming which can enhance the warmth and cosiness of your homes.

-And what it will be?
-Because it’s Advent so what about an Advent wreath including two of my creative loves – polymer clay and knitting.
+What will it be?
+Because it’s Advent so what about an Advent wreath including two of my creative loves – polymer clay and knitting...

 What do you need?